4 Fun Activities for Social-Emotional Learning in the Classroom — IDEAcon 2021

 Session: Managing Mindfulness

 Getting some exercise will release endorphins and pump up the energy in your class!
 Physical movement wakes up your students and encourages them to engage throughout the day.
-Jen and other educators had some creative ideas for teaching mindfulness to elementary students.

 Stand up and stretch